THE 3 CHE SYSTEMS

-COMMUNITY HEALTH EDUCATION (CHE).
+—SYSTEM 1: CHE (Community Health Education).
 The HEPFDC is most often utilized by both secular and faith-based organizations for implementing US and WHO International Standard & Guideline evidence-based CHE.
 CHE (Pronounced “Chay”) :

 1. addresses the 70% of diseases that are preventable

-2. is used in both long-term and short-term settings in the US and globally from hospital/clinic to church/community/family levels of care .
+3. is used in both long-term and short-term settings in the US and globally from hospital/clinic to church/community/family levels of care .

-3. enables the Church, both US and globally, to reassume its responsibilities for the holistic health of its community.
+4. enables congregations (or other Faith Based Organizations), both US and globally, to reassume their responsibilities for the holistic health of their communities.

 1. assists churches (or other Faith Based Organizations) and communities, both urban and rural, in the US and globally, in their efforts to resolve their most important healthcare problems.